ncsa/Delta_doc/docs/source/user_guide/running_jobs.rst

 Interactive Sessions
 -------------------------

 Interactive sessions can be implemented in several ways, depending on what is needed.
 The examples below start up a bash shell terminal on a CPU or GPU node.
-(Replace ``account_name`` with one of your available accounts; these will be listed under 'Project' when you run the ``accounts`` command.)
+(Replace ``account_name`` with one of your available accounts; these are listed under 'Project' when you run the ``accounts`` command.)

 - Single core with 16GB of memory, with one task on a CPU node